micmejia/bible-dump/NKJV/Job/Job 26.md

 He stretches out the north over empty space; _He_ hangs the earth on nothing.

 ###### 8
-He binds up the water in His thick clouds, Yet the clouds [^a]are not broken under it.
+He binds up the water in His thick clouds, Yet the clouds are not broken under it.

 ###### 9
 He covers the face of _His_ throne, _And_ spreads His cloud over it.